JehanneDussert/llm_governance_monitoring/README.md

 ## Configurable judge

 The evaluation layer runs a local LLM-as-judge after each response.
-Criteria, weights, use cases and routing preferences are configurable from the UI — no code changes needed.
+Criteria, weights, use cases and routing preferences are configurable from the UI.

 **Built-in criteria:**